flipxcrsp/Beyond_the_pitch/Cybrary/README.md

 # 📚 Cybrary Labs

-This directory showcases labs completed through **Cybrary**.
-Each subfolder represents a practical domain, from log analysis & SIEM operations to Windows investigations & ticketing.
+Labs completed through **Cybrary**.

+Each subfolder represents a practical domain, from log analysis & SIEM to Windows investigations & ticketing.

 ---